Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: EXPERIMENTS

-Fig. \ref{convergence} shows the test accuracy of all approaches across the federated training rounds.
+\\ \textbf{Convergence rate.} Fig. \ref{convergence} shows the test accuracy of all approaches across the federated training rounds.
 For FedDPMS, we further experimented by varying duration of the preliminary training phase ($15$, $20$ and $25$).
 Among all methods, FedDPMS exhibits the fastest convergence rate and best accuracy on CIFAR10 and CIFAR100.
 FedMix has the slowest convergence rate on CIFAR10/100 but a slightly higher accuracy than FedDPMS on FMNIST.
 After sharing the latent representation means and augmenting local datasets with synthetic data, the test accuracy of each FedDPMS model suddenly increases.
 The results imply that the quality of augmented data improves with the number of preliminary training rounds; however, the longer we wait, the smaller the number of rounds to train the model on the augmented dataset.
-Based on the experiments, it appears that setting the number of preliminary training rounds to $40\%$ of the total number of allotted rounds is a suitable choice in this trade-off.
+The experiments suggest that setting the number of preliminary training rounds to $40\%$ of the total number of allotted rounds is a suitable choice.